-By adding two or more Essential Oils together, you increase their effect considerably.
+By adding 2 or more Essential Oils together, you increase their effect considerably.

 For example, if Lavender and Chamomile are both good for anti-inflammatory purposes, then by combining them, their effect will be even greater together as an anti-inflammatory than either of them used alone.

-Here’s what I’ve learned about combining (blending) Essential Oils… specifically, how many drops should be used for various purposes.
+Here’s the most important thing that I’ve learned about combining (blending) Essential Oils — specifically, how many drops should be used for various purposes.

 Blending Essential Oils